Hoisin noodles topped with a pan-fried sauce mixture featuring ground pork and edamame. It’s quick, easy, and comforting.

 In other parts of China, hoisin sauce, or broad (fava) bean sauce may be used in place of the yellow soybean paste or Tianmianjiang.

-Well, we are not in China.
-The question is what we can use in the West to make a legitimate Zhajiang Mian at home?
-I say, go with whatever is easiest to find!
-In this case, I found hoisin sauce combined with soy sauce could do the trick very well!
+The question is what we can use to make a legitimate Zhajiang Mian at home?
+I looked at all the Asian sauces that are available in a Chinese store in the US and I found hoisin sauce combined with soy sauce could do the trick very well!
 They are pretty accessible to you, right?
 Great!
-Let’s move onto the sauce mixture.
+Let’s move on to the sauce mixture.

 Ground pork